ARMmbed/mbed-os-tools/README.md

 - **[/host_tests](./host_tests)** : module with supervised automated tests.
 There is a *host_tests/plugin* section where users can add plugins to extend the functionality of tests.
 - **[/meta](./meta)** : a temporary module used to store information about tests and target platform IDs.

+Note: **At this current time, the test framework is targeted to run on Windows.**

 ### Supported Platforms
 * [FRDM-K64F](http://developer.mbed.org/platforms/FRDM-K64F/) - only platform supported for alpha relese